opendilab/DI-engine-docs/source/hands_on/sqil.rst

 .. image:: images/pong.png

-The  above tensorboard diagram corresponds to the convergence of SQIL in the pong environment when alpha = 0.12, as shown in the above table.
+The  above tensorboard diagram corresponds to the convergence of SQIL in the Pong environment when alpha = 0.12, as shown in the above table.

 References
 -----------